 SNAP is a boundary institution — at the boundary between analysis and action.
 We seek proposals for Working Groups that help answer two overarching questions:

-Our 2014 RFP is now open.
-If you are interested in applying for a 2014 SNAP Working Group, click the link to download the 2014 RFP packet.
+Our 2014 RFP is now closed.
+If you are interested in applying for a future SNAP Working Group, click the link to download the 2014 RFP packet for your reference.